 - Eat real food (butter), not imitation food (margarine).

 - Avoid plastic packaging.
 Never cook or reheat food in plastic containers.
 Click here to learn more about how to eat less plastic.

 Obviously, I have more control over avoiding some things (preservatives) than others (environmental pollutants, E. Coli).
 It's also depressing that my list of things to avoid isn't even necessarily comprehensive.
 It seems I'm always learning of some new crazy thing going on in the world of industrial food, although by trying to eat predominantly non-industrial organic foods you can usually avoid most of these disturbing additions to your food supply.
 I also hope you realize that I arrived at this place after four years of gradual changes.
 In fact, GMOs only recently hit my radar.
 I just switched to organic canola oil a month ago, and I'm still adjusting to the sticker shock.
 Although these guidelines might seem complicated to follow, a little trick you can use is to pretend you have gone back in time, and can only buy or eat what your great-grandmother bought or ate.

 Your great-grandmother did not eat animals that were given hormones nor antibiotics nor genetically-modified feed.
 She did not eat crackers made with genetically-modified soybean oil and high fructose corn syrup.
 She did not eat blue yogurt or tortillas with a shelf-life of 2 years.
 She did not cook with celery that had been treated with 13 different pesticides.
 She did not buy or store food in plastic.

-The Cost of Going Green (a series of posts by Eco-novice, in which I discuss the higher cost of organic food, among other things)
+The Cost of Going Green (a series of posts in which I discuss how to save money while going green, the higher cost of organic food, and other money-related topics)